mietek/pol/README.md

 Moreover, the task is not that great as to deter you.
 Although it takes hundreds of instructions to write a general purpose subroutine, you can do what you need with tens of instructions.
 In fact, I would advise against writing a subroutine longer that a hundred instructions.

-So if you want to read double-precision, complex integers; don’t rely on the COBOL input subroutine, or wait till the manufacturer revises it.
+So if you want to read double-precision, complex integers; don’t rely on the <span class="small-caps">COBOL</span> input subroutine, or wait till the manufacturer revises it.
 It’s a lot easier to write your own.

 But suppose everyone wrote their own subroutines?
 Isn’t that a step backward; away from the millennium when our programs are machine independent, when we all write in the same language, maybe even on the same computer?
 Let me take a stand: I can’t solve the problems of the world.
 With luck, I can write a good program.